Madame Roland: Imprisonment

-On 24 June she was released unexpectedly because the legal basis for her arrest had been flawed, but was rearrested on a new indictment the very moment she wanted to enter her home.
+On June 24, she was unexpectedly released because the legal basis for her arrest had been flawed but was later rearrested on a new indictment the very moment she wanted to enter her home.
 She spent the rest of her imprisonment in the harsher prison of Sainte Pelagie.
 She was very concerned about the fate of Buzot, more than about Jean-Marie Roland.
 She was hurt and angry that in his memoirs her husband planned to hold Buzot responsible for the crisis in their marriage.
 With some difficulty she managed to convince him to destroy the manuscript.
 She was convinced that she would eventually be put to death but refused to cooperate with an escape plan organized by Roland which involved exchanging clothes with a visitor; she thought this too risky for the visitor.

 Outside of Paris, in the summer of 1793 resistance grew against the events in the capital.
 A revolt broke out in Lyon, and there were centres of resistance in Brittany and Normandy.
 In the provinces some Girondins argued in favour of a federal republic or even secession from "Paris".
 Madame Roland implored her friends not to put themselves at risk but Buzot, who reportedly always carried a miniature of Madame Roland and a lock of her hair with him, was involved in attempts to organise a revolt in Caen.
 The fate of the imprisoned Girondins was sealed when Charlotte Corday, a Girondin sympathizer from Caen, assassinated the popular Marat in Paris.

 When Madame Roland heard in October that Buzot too was in danger of being arrested, she tried to end her life by refusing food.
 Bosc d'Antic and Sophie Grandchamp were able to convince her that it would be better to stand trial, because that way she would be able to answer her accusers and save her reputation.